6 Excellent Cotija Cheese Substitutes

 It is a unique cheese because of its pure white color, and because it crumbles and does not melt; when it is grated or crumbled on top of piping hot food, it maintains its structure and appearance.

 Fresh cotija cheese is produced during July to October, so outside of those months, it may be more difficult to find.
-It is likely available in any fine supermarket or specialty store, but if you cannot find cotija, here are six great substitutes for this classic, Mexican cheese!
+It is likely available in any fine supermarket or specialty store, but if you cannot find it, here are six great alternatives to cotija cheese!

 The closest substitute to cotija is feta cheese because, like cotija, feta cheese is quite salty and comes in a range of densities, from dry and firm to soft and crumbly.